Agile software development at a glance

 4.1 According to VersionOne Collabnet

-Though invented by software developers to address key problems in software field, the agile philosophy provably works in many areas.
-In reality, Agile methods and practices have been applied successfully in a wide variety of industries.
+Though invented by software developers to address key problems in the software industry, the agile philosophy provably works in many areas.
+In reality, Agile methods and practices have been applied successfully in a wide variety of industries, such as:

 Reproduced from: VersionOne CollabNet 2018